JoshMusira/-Fastag-fraud-detection/README.md

 5. Explanatory Analysis:
  - Provide insights into the factors contributing to fraudulent transactions.
         a.
 Challenges:
-- Imbalanced dataset issues due to the likely low occurrence of fraud.
-- Feature engineering to capture nuanced patterns indicative of fraud.
+i) Imbalanced dataset issues due to the likely low occurrence of fraud. ii) Feature engineering to capture nuanced patterns indicative of fraud.
         b.
 Evaluation Criteria:
-- Model performance assessed using metrics such as precision, recall, F1 score, and accuracy.
+i) Model performance assessed using metrics such as precision, recall, F1 score, and accuracy.
         c.
 Deliverables:
-- Trained machine learning model for Fastag fraud detection.
-- Evaluation metrics and analysis report.
-- Documentation on relevant features and their impact on fraud detection.
+i) Trained machine learning model for Fastag fraud detection. ii) Evaluation metrics and analysis report. iii) Documentation on relevant features and their impact on fraud detection.
         d.
 Expected Outcome:
-- An effective and scalable Fastag fraud detection system capable of minimizing financial losses and ensuring the security of digital toll transactions.
+i) An effective and scalable Fastag fraud detection system capable of minimizing financial losses and ensuring the security of digital toll transactions.